What was the Prada Transformer?

 Exhibition: Waist Down

-The name of the first exhibition to be ever held at the Prada Transformer was the ‘Waist Down’.
+The first exhibition ever held at the Prada Transformer was the ‘Waist Down’.
 This is a themed exhibition that is traveling by nature.
-As the name suggests, the exhibition is based on imagining and telling stories that touch on issues that touch on parts of the body below the waist.
+As the name suggests, the show is based on imagining and telling stories that touch on issues on parts of the body below the waist.
 Using humor, the exhibition is supposed to inspire emotional and cultural imaginations on sex, identity and desire.

 Film Festival: Flesh, Mind and Spirit

 ‘Flesh, Mind and Spirit’ exhibition would later follow.
-A fascinating film festival, it would open up the roll on a series of events that involved cinema.
-Both enticing and dynamic, this exhibition is designed to showcase over a period of 2 weeks, during which a series of 14 films are screened.
+A fascinating film festival, it included a series of events that involved cinema.
+Both enticing and dynamic, this exhibition is designed to showcase over two weeks, during which a series of 14 films are screened.

 Exhibition: Turn into me

 The third cycle of exhibition work to be installed was called ‘Turn into me’, incorporating a series of 3-dimensional constructions.
-Using humor and animation that provoke the viewer’s imagination, this exhibition work featured skeletons, eyes, and images of human anguish.
+Using humor and animation that provoke the viewer’s imagination, this exhibition featured skeletons, eyes, and images of human anguish.

 Exhibition: The Students

-The last exhibition and which completed a four-part rotation of the Prada Transformer building, was ‘The Students’ Take Over.’
-Span over an entire day, this exhibition was dedicated to new art focusing on work done by students from the various universities around South Korea.
+The last exhibition, which completed a four-part rotation of the Prada Transformer building, was ‘The Students’ Take Over.’
+Spanning over an entire day, this exhibition was dedicated to new art focusing on work done by students from various universities around South Korea.

 Inside the Prada Transformer